Urban-Informatics-Lab/e-audit/README.md

 The classification functions can take the electricity load profile from a building or a group of buildings and provide a predicted classification for each building parameter that was defined by the simulated database.

 ## Usage
-After importing the package, create an instance of the BuildingFeatures class.
-The BuildingFeatures class has a constructor that takes in the algorithm type as a parameter.
+After importing the package, create an instance of the EAudit class.
+The EAudit class has a constructor that takes in the algorithm type as a parameter.
 For the algorithm type parameter, input ‘KNN’ for k-nearest neighbors, ‘DT’ for decision trees, or ‘Euc’ for Euclidean.

 Next, use the `process_alg()` method to generate the building feature classification from the building electricity load data.